ImageMagick/MagickCache/README.md

 Each entry includes the IRI, image dimensions for images, the content extent in bytes, time to live, whether the resource is expired (denoted with a `*`), and the creation date.

 Others can store content in the cache along side your content.
 However, their content is unavailable to you.
-You cannot get, identify, expire or delete content that you do not own as determined by your secret passkey.
+You cannot get, identify, delete, or expire content that you did not create or does not match your secret passkey.

 The MagickCache owner can get, identify, delete, or expire all the content, including content you own, with this command, for example: